LaunchYourVibe

 alt="": intentionally empty

-LaunchYourVibe A-12
+LAUNCHYOURVIBE A-12

 Alt text should convey what the image communicates in context.
 If the image is pure decoration, use an empty alt attribute (alt="") so screen readers skip it.
 If it's a chart, describe the key insight: not the visual style.